zentrocdot/wapscan/USR_DEB/README.md

 # README

 <p align="justify">The subdirectory contains the source code for creating a DEB package.
 Internally, UNRELEASED is used as Ubuntu release for the creation.</p>

+<p align="justify">This procedure and the manual generation of DEB packages can be considered obsolete.</p>